USGA Handicap System Definitions

 A Handicap Index is portable from course to course, as well as from one set of tees to another set of tees on the same course.
 A player converts a Handicap Index to a Course Handicap based on the Slope Rating of the tees played.

 A Course Handicap is the USGA’s mark that indicates the number of handicap strokes a player receives from a specific set of tees at the course being played to adjust the player’s scoring ability to the level of scratch or zero-handicap golf.
 A Course Handicap is determined by applying the player’s Handicap Index to a Course Handicap Table or Course Handicap Calculator.

 Equitable Stroke Control (ESC)

-Equitable Stroke Control (ESC) is the downward adjustment of individual hole scores for handicap purposes in order to make handicaps more representative of a player's potential ability.
-ESC sets a maximum number that a player can post on any hole depending on the player's Course Handicap.
-ESC is used only when a player's actual or most likely score exceeds the player's maximum number based on the following table:
+Equitable Stroke Control (ESC) is the downward adjustment of individual hole scores for handicap purposes in order to make handicaps more representative of a player’s potential ability.
+ESC sets a maximum number that a player can post on any hole depending on the player’s Course Handicap.
+ESC is used only when a player’s actual or most likely score exceeds the player’s maximum number based on the table to the right.